Updated October 28, 2019

 LOST WAGES AND IMPAIRED EARNING CAPACITY

 There are several broader impacts of being injured in an accident then just the medical costs.
 One of those things is a person’s possible inability to earn a living.
-If an injury has prevented someone fromworking for living, then the injured person is entitled to recover damages for time lost from his or her job.
-The amount of money that can be recovered for being out of work depends on how long of a period they could not work for, whether they are ever able to work again, or if they will not be able to work in same capacity as they previously had.
-A persons inability to earn a wage or earn the same wages as prior to their injury, is usually classified into three types of damages: past lost wages, future lost wages, and impaired earning capacity.
+If an injury has prevented someone from working for a living, then the injured person is entitled to recover damages for time lost from their job.
+The amount of money that can be recovered for being out of work depends on how long of a period they could not work for, whether they are ever able to work again, or if they will not be able to work in the same capacity as they previously had.
+A person’s inability to earn a wage or earn the same wages as prior to their injury is usually classified into three types of damages: past lost wages, future lost wages, and impaired earning capacity.

 PAST LOST WAGES

 An injured person that was employed at the time of their accident is entitled to recover damages for wages, commissions, bonuses, tips, etc. they are unable to collect because of absence from their job due to injury.
-For example, if Greg has missed three months of work at his construction job due to his auto accidentback injury, he could be able to recover those lost wages.
-The amount of past lost wages does not need to be proven to a mathematical certainty, but must be well established by the evidence.
-To establish the amount of lost wages Greg is entitled to, several things can be use which include:
+For example, if Greg has missed three months of work at his construction job due to his auto accident related back injury, he could be able to recover those lost wages.
+The amount of past lost wages does not need to be proven to a mathematic certainty, but must be well established by the evidence.
+To establish the amount of lost wages Greg is entitled to, several things can be used which include: